-Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, building, and fire code requirements.
+Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, fire, and building code requirements.
 Buried pipe shall be installed in accordance with ASTM D 2321 and ASTM F 1668.
-Solvent cement joints shall be made in a two step process with primer conforming to ASTM F 656 and solvent cement conforming to ASTM D 2564.
-The system shall be protected from chemical agents, fire stopping materials, thread sealant, plasticized vinyl products, or other aggressive chemical agents not compatible with PVC compounds.
-Systems shall be hydrostatically tested after installation.
+Solvent cement joints shall be made with a solvent cement conforming to ASTM D 2235.
+The system shall be protected from chemical agents, fire-stopping materials, thread sealant, plasticized-vinyl products or other aggressive chemical agents not compatible with ABS compounds.
+The system shall be hydrostatically tested after installation.
 WARNING!
-Never test with or transport/store compressed air or gas in PVC pipe or fittings.
+Never test with or transport/store compressed air or gas in ABS pipe or fittings.
+Doing so can result in explosive failures and cause severe injury or death.